 In short, even if you find yourself driving in another state, lane-splitting is an extremely risky practice that can seriously compromise your safety.
 Saving a few minutes on the road isn’t worth colliding with a car or falling off your bike.

 If you do experience an accident on the road, Trantolo & Trantolo is here to help you recover fair compensation for your injuries.
 Our team is not only knowledgeable about this field of law – many of us ride, too.
-To present your claim, contact us today.
+To present your claim, contact our Connecticut motorcycle accident lawyer today.